-Interest rate swap is a contract in which the parties agree to exchange future interest payments with each other.
-The calculation of interest is done on a notional principal amount which is determined well in advance.
+An interest rate swap is a contract in which the parties agree to exchange future interest payments with each other.
+The calculation of interest is done on a notional principal amount, which is determined well in advance.
 The interest amounts are calculated by multiplying applicable interest rates with the notional principal amount.
 Thus, this value serves as a base for interest calculations.

 #2 – Currency Swaps